Faster Algorithms for $(2k-1)$-Stretch Distance Oracles: Introduction

+Wulff-Nilsen~\cite{DBLP:conf/soda/Wulff-Nilsen12} presented an $O(km+kn^{\frac{3}{2}+\frac{2}{k}+O(k^{-2})})$ time construction algorithm, which is truly subquadratic time for every $k\geq 6$.
+Therefore, this resolves~\Cref{Plm-1} for all $k \geq 6$.
+Similar to Thorup and Zwick, Wulff-Nilsen suggested focusing on small stretch oracles and asked whether subquadratic time algorithms exist for smaller values of $k$.

-We highlight that solving \Cref{Plm-1} for $k = 2$ and achieving a $3$-stretch distance oracle in truly subquadratic time---even for unweighted graphs and without imposing space constraints---is a significant breakthrough.
-Such a result would improve upon the long-standing $\Ot(n^2)$-time\footnote{$\Ot$ omits a polylog{n} factor} $3$-stretch all-pairs shortest paths (APSP) algorithm of Dor, Halperin, and Zwick~\cite{DBLP:journals/siamcomp/DorHZ00}, and would be a foundational advancement in the development of approximation algorithms for $APSP$.
+In this paper, we provide an almost complete answer to~\Cref{Plm-1} by presenting a truly subquadratic-time construction algorithm for every $k>2$, leaving only the case that $k=2$ open\footnote{We highlight that solving \Cref{Plm-1} for $k = 2$ and achieving a $3$-stretch distance oracle in truly subquadratic time---even without imposing space constraints---would be a significant breakthrough.
+Such a result would improve upon the long-standing $\Ot(n^2)$-time $3$-stretch all-pairs shortest paths (APSP) algorithm of Cohen and Zwick~\cite{DBLP:journals/jal/CohenZ01}, and would be a foundational advancement in the development of approximation algorithms for $APSP$.}.
+We achieve a running time of $O(\max(n^{1+2/k}, m^{1-\frac{1}{k-1}}n^{\frac{2}{k-1}})\log\log{n})$, which for graphs with $m=O(n^{2-\eps})$, is truly subquadratic time of $O(n^{2-\eps(1-\frac{1}{k-1})})$.
+Moreover, this is the first improvement over the $O(mn^{1/k})$ construction time of Thorup and Zwick~\cite{DBLP:journals/jacm/ThorupZ05} in graphs with $n^{1+1/k+\eps}<m<n^{2-\eps}$ edges, for any $\eps>0$.